llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SSD.md

 The Solver component controls every aspect of how we solve and help users to solve puzzles.
 Once the user scans in a file from the import component, the solver component takes in the uploaded file if the user wants to solve the puzzle and brings it into the solver screen.
 From there, the user can then solve the puzzle or get helpful hints on how to solve the puzzle thanks to the helper that's built into the solver component.
 This helper will display tips in the form of "You should try looking at row/colomun #..." or "Have you tried looking at...?" to ensure that the user can simply understand what it's telling them to do as well as gain an understanding as to where they went wrong.
 The user can also use the check feature which is also present within the solver component to see if what they're doing in the puzzle solver is correct and that they're on the right track to correctly completing the puzzle.
 If what the user has input is incorrect, the checker will tell the user that they should fix or adjust something before continuing on because their current puzzle isn't correct.

-	**Help System**
+- **Help System**
 The Solver component gives the user the opportunity to ask for a help or a hint on a desired puzzle that they've uploaded.
 If the user asks the system for assistance, they're given an on-screen hint in the form of a sentence detailing what their next best move should be.
 Also, the user can check the puzzle to see if what they have entered already is correct or incorrect.
 Once they do this, they're sent back to the Solver component to proceed with their puzzle.

-	**3.3.2 System Solve**
+- **System Solve**
 The Solver component has the ability to outright solve a desired puzzle for a user.
 For instance, if the user is stuck and doesn't foresee themselves finishing a puzzle or they just want to know what the solution to a really difficult puzzle is, they can opt into having the system solver within the solver component do it for them and return the resulting solution.
 The Solver component then displays this solution for the user to see and save.

 **Puzzle Creation**